kosmologist/jackandjill/README.md

 4. Sign
 5. ZipAlign

+- **Pre-requisites**
+1. Following command line instructions has been tested on Windows environment (Windows 10)
+2. Assuming you have `%ANDROID_HOME%` environment variable has been set to Android sdk path which was in my case "C:\Users\m.qasim\AppData\Local\Android\Sdk"
+3. Assuming you have buildTools/28.0.x/ is at your `%PATH%` for easily running `appt/dx/jarsigner/zilalign` etc.
+4. Also obviously, `jdk` at your `%PATH%` (i've added the studio embedded jdk to `%PATH%`)
+To verify environment variables on windows, use `echo %PATH%` or `echo %ANDROID_HOME%`

 - **Generate** `R.java`
 `R.java` contains all the id's generated from resources to be referenced in code.
 It can be generated using `aapt` command line tool available in `android_sdk/build-tools/28.0.3/appt`.